-This mechanism also provide for adequate safeguards against victimization ofdirector(s)/employee(s) who avail of the mechanism and also provides for direct access tothe Chairman of the Audit Committee in exceptional cases.
+This mechanism also provides for adequate safeguards against victimization ofdirector(s)/employee(s) who avail of the mechanism and also provide for direct access tothe Chairman of the Audit Committee in exceptional cases.

-The Company maintains harmonious and cordial relations with its workers and staffwhich enabled it to achieve this performance level on all fronts.
+The Company maintains harmonious and cordial relations with its staff.

-i n the preparation of the annual financial statements for the year ended 31stMarch 2015 the applicable accounting standards have been followed along with properexplanation relating to material departures;
+i n the preparation of the annual financial statements for the year ended 31stMarch 2017 the applicable accounting standards have been followed along with properexplanation relating to material departures;

-they have selected such accounting policies and applied themconsistently and made judgments and estimates that are reasonable and prudent so as togive a true and fair view of the state of affairs of the Company at the end of the financial year and ofthe loss of the Company for that period;
+the directors had selected such accounting policies and applied themconsistently and made judgments and estimates that are reasonable and prudent so as togive a true and fair view of the state of affairs of the Company at the end of thefinancial year and of the profit of the Company for that period;

 the directors had taken proper and sufficient care for the maintenance ofadequate accounting records in accordance with the provisions of this Act for safeguardingthe assets of the company and for preventing and detecting fraud and other irregularities;